The Nature of Agnosticism Part 5

 4. Mediation: Is it framed as direct speech/vision, or as illumination of text/event/practice?

-Divine revelation is best understood as the authoritative self-disclosure of God; often through a religious experience but conceptually thicker than the experience itself, because it adds a source attribution, often propositional content, and a claim to normative authority.
+Divine revelation is best understood as the authoritative self-disclosure of God, often through a religious experience but conceptually thicker than the experience itself, because it adds a source attribution, often propositional content, and a claim to normative authority.
 When someone argues from revelation, they are relying on the same epistemic machinery used for religious experiences more broadly.
-Below are a list of these epistemic features and their vulnerabilities; they will persist regardless of the type of religious experience:
+Below is a list of these epistemic features and the vulnerabilities internal to each; those vulnerabilities persist regardless of the type of religious experience.

-1. Principle of Credulity: If it seems to S that p (e.g., “God is present”), S has prima facie reason to believe p unless there are defeaters.
-This treats religious experiences like other appearances (“it looks red”).
-Vulnerabilities: easy to generate undercutters (drugs, sleep paralysis, temporal-lobe spikes); rebutters (conflicting reports across traditions); and the charge that “seemings” in highly primed contexts aren’t independent evidence.
+1. Principle of Credulity: If it seems to S that p (for example, “God is present”), S has prima facie reason to believe p unless there are defeaters.
+This treats religious experiences like other appearances, as when something simply looks red.
+That initial plausibility, however, is vulnerable to several familiar objections: easy-to-generate undercutters such as drugs, sleep paralysis, or temporal-lobe spikes; rebutters in the form of conflicting reports across traditions; and the charge that “seemings” in highly primed contexts are not independent evidence.

-2. Principle of Testimony: We’re generally entitled to trust others’ sincere reports (visions, voices, miracles) absent reasons to doubt.
-It’s how we know most things socially.
-Vulnerabilities: testimonial networks can be insular and self-confirming; authorities may have incentives; massive inter-religious disagreement weakens any single tradition’s evidential force.
+2. Principle of Testimony: We are generally entitled to trust others’ sincere reports—visions, voices, miracles—absent reasons to doubt them.
+It is, after all, how we know most things socially.
+Yet once this principle is applied to religious claims, its weaknesses come into view: testimonial networks can be insular and self-confirming, authorities may have incentives, and massive inter-religious disagreement weakens the evidential force of any single tradition.

-3. Perceptual Analogy / Phenomenal Conservatism: Treat religious experiences as a kind of perception (or “seeming”) of the sacred: if it seems like x to you, that’s some evidence for x.
-Vulnerabilities: critics say the analogy fails (no public check like rulers or spectrometers); background expectations heavily shape the “seeming”; similar phenomenology (awe, unity) occurs in clearly non-theistic contexts.
+3. Perceptual Analogy / Phenomenal Conservatism: This approach treats religious experiences as a kind of perception, or at least a “seeming,” of the sacred: if it seems like x to you, that is some evidence for x.
+The force of the analogy depends on religious experience being sufficiently like ordinary perception, and that is exactly where critics press hardest: there is no public check comparable to rulers or spectrometers, background expectations heavily shape the seeming, and similar phenomenology—such as awe or unity—occurs in clearly non-theistic contexts.

-4. Doxastic Practice Approach (Alston): It can be rational to trust a socially established practice (prayer, worship) that reliably produces beliefs for participants, absent undefeated reasons against it, much like trusting memory or sense perception.
-Vulnerabilities: plural “practices” yield incompatible outputs; without independent calibration, choosing which practice to trust looks circular.
+4. Doxastic Practice Approach (Alston): On this view, it can be rational to trust a socially established practice—prayer, worship, and the like—that reliably produces beliefs for participants, absent undefeated reasons against it, much as we trust memory or sense perception.
+The difficulty is that this trust appears much less secure once competing practices are considered: plural practices yield incompatible outputs, and without some independent calibration, choosing which practice to trust begins to look circular.

-5. Proper-Function Externalism (Plantinga): Belief formed by cognitive faculties functioning properly in the right environment (e.g., a sensus divinitatis) can have warrant even without arguments.
-Vulnerabilities: hard to publicly verify “proper function”; explains how theist belief could be warranted but equally licenses rival claims (e.g., different deities); undercuts intersubjective assessment.
+5. Proper-Function Externalism (Plantinga): A belief formed by cognitive faculties functioning properly in the right environment—for example, through a sensus divinitatis—can have warrant even without argument.
+Even if that model explains how theistic belief could be warranted, it also introduces serious vulnerabilities: “proper function” is difficult to verify publicly, the same structure can license rival claims about different deities, and the view weakens intersubjective assessment.

-6. Pragmatic/Jamesian Vindication (“by their fruits”): Enduring moral transformation, integration, and meaning are taken as indirect confirmation that an experience/revelation connects with reality.
-Vulnerabilities: salutary effects don’t track truth (placebos, ideology); beneficial outcomes exist across incompatible religions and secular therapies; can excuse confirmation bias.
+6. Pragmatic/Jamesian Vindication (“by their fruits”): Enduring moral transformation, psychological integration, and meaning are taken as indirect confirmation that an experience or revelation connects with reality.
+Still, the transition from beneficial effects to truth is fragile: salutary effects do not reliably track truth, as placebos and ideologies also produce them; beneficial outcomes appear across incompatible religions and secular therapies alike; and the appeal to “fruits” can easily mask confirmation bias.

-9. Communal Discernment & Tradition-Guided Criteria: Use communal tests (humility of the claimant, consonance with canon, fruits, longevity of effects, external confirmations) to vet revelations.
-Vulnerabilities: communities can entrench errors and power dynamics; criteria are often post hoc and tradition-relative; can suppress disconfirming evidence and dissent.
+9. Communal Discernment & Tradition-Guided Criteria: On this model, communities vet revelations through tests such as the humility of the claimant, consonance with canon, fruits, longevity of effects, and external confirmations.
+These standards can lend structure to evaluation, but they also create predictable vulnerabilities: communities can entrench error and power, the criteria are often post hoc and tradition-relative, and dissenting or disconfirming evidence may be suppressed.

-11. Scriptural Illumination/Canonical Control: Treat personal experiences as veridical when they illuminate, cohere with, or are “authenticated by” a revered text/canon; revelation is recognized when it resonates with the canon’s voice.
-Vulnerabilities: circularity (experience is validated by canon that itself rests on earlier experiences); competing canons validate incompatible claims; heavy dependence on contested hermeneutics.
+11. Scriptural Illumination/Canonical Control: Personal experiences are treated as veridical when they illuminate, cohere with, or are authenticated by a revered text or canon; revelation is recognized when it resonates with the canon’s voice.
+That framework, however, invites an obvious challenge: the experience is validated by a canon that itself rests on earlier experiences, while competing canons validate incompatible claims and everything depends heavily on contested hermeneutics.

-12. Transformational Testimony Networks: Aggregate many independent life-change narratives that converge on similar revelatory themes and infer a common cause beyond coincidence.
-Vulnerabilities: dependence among testimonies (social contagion); publication bias toward dramatic stories; naturalistic group dynamics explain convergence without invoking a single divine cause.
+12. Transformational Testimony Networks: This view aggregates many apparently independent narratives of life change that converge on similar revelatory themes and infers a common cause beyond coincidence.
+Yet the evidential force of such convergence quickly weakens once social mechanisms are considered: testimonies may not be truly independent, publication bias favors dramatic stories, and ordinary group dynamics can explain convergence without positing a single divine cause.

-13. Signs and Wonders/Confirmatory Correlates: Weigh accompanying events (healings, timely coincidences, fulfilled impressions) as external markers that a revelation is from God.
-Vulnerabilities: regression to the mean, placebo effects, misremembered timing, cherry-picking successes; rival traditions report parallel “signs,” diluting discriminative force.
+13. Signs and Wonders/Confirmatory Correlates: Accompanying events—healings, timely coincidences, fulfilled impressions—are weighed as external markers that a revelation is from God.
+Even so, these correlates are notoriously difficult to interpret: regression to the mean, placebo effects, distorted memory, and cherry-picking all inflate apparent success, while rival traditions report analogous signs that reduce their discriminative value.

 Epistemic rules determine what is considered to be genuine knowledge about something.
 I bring these up as a precursor to next section, mainly because the rules required for religious experience are crucially problematic for generating genuine knowledge, as we will see later.